ToshioCP/Gtk4-tutorial/src/sec8.src.md

 The arguments are filenames.
 The editor reads the files and shows the window with the text of files in it.
 Then you edit the text.
-After you finish editing, you exit the editor.
+After you finish editing, you click on the close button of the window and quit the editor.
 The editor updates files just before the window closes.

-GtkWindow emits the "close-request" signal before it closes.
+GtkWindow emits the "close-request" signal when the close button is clicked.
 We will connect the signal and the handler `before_close`.
 (A handler is a C function which is connected to a signal.)
 The function `before_close` is called when the signal "close-request" is emitted.